 - A Directed Study course may be for not more than four semester hours of credit per academic semester, with no more than six credits of Directed Studies taken in any semester.
 A study may be further limited to the maximum number of credits listed in this catalog.

 - The student should apply through the program in which he or she is doing the study.

 - Permission to engage in a directed study for credit must be approved by the student’s program advisor, the faculty member supervising the study, and the school director of the major program.
-The Non-Scheduled Course form to be presented at the Registrar’s Office at the time of enrollment must bear the signatures of the supervising faculty member and the school director.
+The Directed Study form to be presented at the Registrar’s Office at the time of enrollment must bear the signatures of the supervising faculty member and the school director.
 A rationale for course credit form should be completed and filed in the academic program office.
 Forms are available only through the school in which the study is supervised.

 Schedule Changes (Adds/Drops)